FK Milicionar: History

-Founded in 1946, the club was operated by the Ministry of Internal Affairs.
-They won the Second League of FR Yugoslavia (Group East) in 1998, thus earning promotion to the First League.
+The club was founded as FD Milicionar in 1946 by the Ministry of the Interior.
+They qualified for the 1946–47 Serbian League, placing fifth in Group North.
+After the breakup of Yugoslavia, the club started to climb up the league pyramid.
+They won the Second League of FR Yugoslavia (Group East) in 1998 and took promotion to the First League.
 The club spent the next three seasons in the top flight, before finishing bottom of the table in 2000–01.
 They subsequently merged with Radnički Obrenovac, which continued to compete in the 2001–02 Second League of FR Yugoslavia.
-Simultaneously, the Ministry of Internal Affairs formed a new club, FK Policajac.
+Simultaneously, the Ministry of the Interior formed a new club called FK Policajac.